tomas4/Regression-with-Validation-in-spreadheet/README.md

 ![screenshot v.
 0.2a](https://github.com/tomas4/Regression-with-Validation-in-spreadheet/blob/main/screenshot-v0.2a.png)

-This project is intended to bring simple way to do cross-validation of regression models in a freely downloadable spreadsheet document.
-The user should only paste his/her data into sheet of this spreadseet document, set parameters and run the computation.
-The computation is caried on in Python, the initial spreadheet application employed is LibreOffice, but Excel version is planned as well.
+This project aims to provide a simple way to perform cross-validation of regression models in a freely downloadable spreadsheet document.
+All the user has to do is insert their data into the spreadsheet, set the parameters and perform the calculation.
+The calculations are performed in Python.
+LibreOffice is initially used as the spreadsheet programme, but an Excel version is also planned.

-This development version allows for simple or multiple linear regression (linear fit) with K-fold cross-validation with selectable k.
-LOOCV cross-validation, polynomial and other non-linear fits are planned in the future, as well as producing more detailed and streamlined output in the report document.
+This development version allows for simple or multiple linear regression (linear fitting) with K-fold cross-validation with selectable k.
+LOOCV cross-validation, polynomial and other non-linear fits are planned for the future, as well as producing more detailed and streamlined outputs in the report document.

-The underlying Python script is uploaded in the repository also separately, but it is not needed to download it for using the program.
-All what is needed is the spreadheet file _Regression with validation.ods_, which has the script embedded.
-User also has to install dependencies of the script, that is to have installed Python with numpy, scikit-learn and pandas libraries.
+The underlying Python script is also uploaded separately to the repository, but does not need to be downloaded to use the programme.
+All you need is the worksheet file _Regression with validation.ods_ in which the script is embedded.
+The user also needs to install the script's dependencies, that is Python with numpy, scikit-learn and pandas libraries.